viraj19r/Notes/gitcheats.md

 <br>

-### Case 2 : Work on your project locally by creating files in our system then create the repository on GitHub and push it to remote.
+### Case 2 : Work on your project locally by creating files in your system then create the repository on GitHub and push it to remote.

 Convert a local directory into a repository
  `` git init ``